juychen/juychen.github.io/docs/2_Setup/SetupNextflow.md

 ## AWS Region

-Even though we are depending on an IAM Role and not local permissions some tools depend on having the AWS_REGION defined as environment variable - let's add it to our login shell configuration.
+Even though we are depending on an IAM Role and not local permissions some tools depend on having the AWS_REGION defined as an environment variable - let's add it to our login shell configuration.

 ```shell